-Therefore, for this six lot subdivision, the best use and manner of the development allows for individual rain water catchment system in keeping with the large lot, agricultural character of the area.
+Therefore, for Lot 23-C-1 of this two lot subdivision, the best use and manner of the development allows for individual rain water catchment system in keeping with the large lot, agricultural character of the area.

 (b) There are no other reasonable alternatives that would resolve the difficulty.